NovusAevum/apt-adversarial-operations/README.md

 ## 🏗️ Repository Architecture

-This repository follows a **modular, phase-based architecture** aligned with the MITRE ATT&CK framework:
+This repository follows a modular, phase-based architecture aligned with the MITRE ATT&CK framework.
+The structure provides comprehensive coverage of all attack phases with working tools, detection rules, lab environments, and real-world case studies.

 ```
 apt-adversarial-operations/